Becherbach bei Kirn: Jewish history

 In the way of institutions, the Jews had a “prayer parlour” (see below) and a graveyard.
 Since there was such a small Jewish population in Becherbach, it was hardly possible regularly to gather a minyan for services, and so the Jewish families in Becherbach joined the community in Hundsbach (see the relevant sections of that article for the community's history and information about its synagogue), and then no later than the 1920s, they joined the community in Kirn.
 In the First World War, one member of the Jewish community fell, Max Alfred Moritz (b.
 16 May 1890 in Becherbach [or in Meisenheim, having lived until 1914 in Kirn] as salesman Isidor Moritz's and his wife Regina's [née Wendel] son, d.
 20 June 1916).
 His name is to be found on the plaque of honour for the fallen of both world wars at the Becherbach graveyard.
 About 1924, when there were only five Jews still living in the village, they belonged – as mentioned above – to the community in Kirn.
 They were four members of the family Moritz and an older man named Eisick (Isaak).
 After Kristallnacht (9–10 November 1938), the village's last Jewish inhabitants left.
 On Kristallnacht itself, the family Moritz's shophouse was attacked and damaged.
 Mr. Moritz was taken to the Kirn prison, and thereafter was imprisoned at Dachau for three months.
 In 1939, the family Moritz fled by way of Luxembourg to France, where they survived the time of the Holocaust.
 Two others born in Becherbach, Ernst Moritz and Alfred Moritz, have since died (in August 2010 and January 2011 respectively).
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 (“Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny”) and Yad Vashem, of all Jews who either were born in Becherbach or lived there for a long time, three died in the time of the Third Reich (birthdates in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Becherbach or lived there for a long time, three were killed during Nazi persecution (birthdates in brackets):